©Brian Kellogg, phographer

 An order of service allows those attending the wedding to follow and participate in the ceremony.
 Producing the order of service is the responsibility of the bride and groom.
 Before the final printing of the program, the officiant must review it.
 Finished copies of the order of service should be brought to the church at the time of the rehearsal.

 Choosing flowers for your wedding will enhance the celebration and complement the beauty of the church itself.
 Speak with the Wedding Coordinator if you have any questions regarding floral arangements.
 It is expected that you will provide flower arrangements for the high altar and that these arrangements will remain in the church for the following Sunday's worship services.
-In this case, it is possible to have a memorial announcement made during those liturgies.
+A prayer of thanksgiving will be included in those services celebrating your involvement in our congregation.

-If aisle candles are used, modest decorations may be attached to the wrought-iron candle stands.
+If aisle candles are used (see fee below), modest decorations may be attached to the wrought-iron candle stands.
 The florist, or a member of the wedding party, is responsible for removing the decorations from the candle stands after the ceremony.
 Decorative candles other than those provided by Trinity Church are not permitted (exception: Unity Candle, which you must provide if one is to be used)